Green River/Lodore Canyon Trip Details

 How to get there:

-Flying: You can fly directly into Vernal via Denver on United Airlines or you can fly into Salt Lake City (Delta, Southwest, Alaska and many others) and rent a car for the 3 hour drive to Vernal.
+Flying: You can fly into Salt Lake City and rent a car for the three-hour drive to Vernal or fly directly into Vernal through Denver on United/SkyWest.
 For transportation between the airport and your motel contact your motel or Vernal City Cab (435/414-1779).
+If you fly directly into Vernal and do not have a car for the drive to Split Mountain Boat Ramp, contact us so that we can help you arrange this transportation.

 Where to Stay: